Media Queries 2+

 - @media (400 <= width <= 700) { ... } // Multi-condition Level 4 syntax.

-# Introducing media queries using @import3+
+# Introducing media queries using the @import method 3+

-@import './css_file_name.css' [media type] [and|not|only] [(media feature)];
+@import './css_file_name.css' [media type] [and|not|only] [(media feature) ];

 # Media Types

-Media Type | Description |
+| Media Type | Description |

-screen | Mainly used for screens. |
+| screen | Primarily used for screens. |

 # Media Features